bartuspan/ubik/README.md

 * Adds Facebook, Flickr, GitHub, Google+, Instagram, and Twitter to user contact methods; removes AIM, Jabber, and Yahoo.
 * Switch for the magic "all settings" hack.
 * System-wide shortcode viewer shows you what shortcodes are registered (useful in development).
-* Adds term descriptions to the quick edit box for post tags and categories.
-Easily extensible.
-Also compatible with HTML, Markdown, shortcodes, etc.
-* "Clean" term descriptions: strip tags from descriptions in the edit tags view.
 * Optional re-arrangement of some elements on the edit tags view.